 Validating a license

 Your app should validate the license key on each launch to ensure it's still valid.
 Use the Keyforge API to check the license status.
+This call can also be made periodically, such as every few hours.

 import { machineId } from 'node-machine-id';